This post may contain affiliate links. Please read our disclosure policy.

 If you have any ingredients leftover from this easy cioppino recipe, check out our Leftover Ingredients Recipe Finder.

-• Olive Oil: I use extra virgin olive oil in this cioppino, as well as in most recipes on One Dish Kitchen.
-It’s unrefined, high-quality, and packed with flavor.
-You can substitute with a lighter olive oil or avocado oil if preferred.
+• Olive Oil: I use extra virgin olive oil for rich flavor.
+You can substitute with light olive oil or avocado oil.

-• Tomatoes: Use 1 to 2 Roma tomatoes (about 3 ounces total).
+• Tomatoes: Use 1 to 2 Roma tomatoes (about 3 ounces).
 Any variety works, but Roma holds up well in the broth.
-Extra tomatoes?
-Make a fresh Tomato Salad.
+Extra tomatoes can be used in a fresh tomato salad.

-• Seasonings: Italian seasoning, smoked paprika, and black pepper bring depth to the stew.
-No smoked paprika?
-Use regular paprika or a pinch of cayenne.
+• Seasonings: Italian seasoning, smoked paprika, and black pepper add depth.
+If you don’t have smoked paprika, use regular paprika or a pinch of cayenne.

-• Salt: I use a small amount of kosher salt, but adjust to taste.
-If using broth instead of water, you may not need extra salt.
+• Salt: I use kosher salt, but adjust to taste.
+If using broth instead of water, you may need less.

-• Water or Broth: Use water or swap in seafood, vegetable, or chicken broth for extra flavor.
+• Water or Broth: Use water, or substitute with seafood, vegetable, or chicken broth for more flavor.

-• Fish: This recipe uses 3 ounces of cod, but tilapia, catfish, or another white fish works too.
-Leftover fish?
-Use it in other seafood recipes like Fish Tacos or Seafood Gumbo.
+• Fish: This recipe calls for 3 ounces of cod, but tilapia, catfish, or another white fish works well too.
+Leftover fish can be used in single serving seafood recipes like fish tacos for one or single serving seafood gumbo.

 Here are a few ways to customize your cioppino:

-• Mediterranean Flavor: Add olives and capers for a more robust, salty flavor.
+• Mediterranean: Add olives and capers for a briny, robust flavor.

-• Creamy Cioppino: Stir in a splash of heavy cream or coconut milk for a richer broth.
+• Creamy: Stir in a splash of heavy cream or coconut milk for a richer broth.

-• Spicy Version: Add red pepper flakes or a pinch of cayenne for extra heat.
+• Spicy: Add red pepper flakes or a pinch of cayenne for heat.

-• Fresh Herbs: Finish with basil or parsley for a brighter, fresher taste.
+• Fresh Herbs: Top with basil or parsley for a fresh finish.

 How To Make Cioppino